amaranth-lang/rfcs/text/0036-async-testbench-functions.md

 `await sim.get()` and `await sim.set()` replaces the existing operations `yield signal` and `yield signal.eq()` respectively.

 `sim.tick()` replaces the existing `Tick()`.
 It returns a trigger object that either can be awaited directly, or made conditional through `.until()`.

+The `testbench_helper` decorator indicates that this function is only designed to be called from testbench processes and will raise an exception if called elsewhere.

 > **Note**
 > This simplified example does not include any way of specifying the clock domain of the interface and as such is only directly applicable to single domain simulations.